 3. Static Load Rating—Determine the static aircraft gross weight on each wheel.
 Select a wheel whose static load rating is at least this amount.

 4. Braking Torque—A function of the hydraulic system pressure and total caliper piston area.
-Aircraft with oversized tires or with a larger than normal engine should consider brake calipers with larger pistons.
+Aircraft with oversized tires or with a larger than normal engine should consider brake calipers with more or larger pistons.

 5. Kinetic Energy—One of the functions of the brake system is to absorb the heat energy developed during braking.
 The majority of this heat is absorbed by the brake disc.
 The larger the mass of the disc, the more heat energy it is able to absorb.
 A well designed brake system will provide adequate disc mass without excessive weight.
 The kinetic energy required to stop an aircraft is a function of the mass (weight) of the aircraft multiplied by the square of its landing speed.